schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: windowsStyle

-	windowsStyle
 		This is computed from "isBold" and "isItalic".
 Read-only.

 	:type: string